 3. Notes & Bug Fixes

-To Integrate the Beta version 2.1 of MVR, please follow this manual.
+To Integrate the versions 2.1 and later of MVR, please follow this manual.

 Field of view adjustment